artsy/artsy.github.io/_posts/2013-08-27-introduction-to-aws-opsworks.markdown

 OpsWorks provides a monitoring view of each stack, with CPU, memory, load, and process statistics aggregated by layer.
 You can drill down to individual instances and review periods anywhere from 1 hour to 2 weeks long.

-{% include expanded_img.html url="/images/2013-08-27-introduction-to-aws-opsworks/monitoring.png" title="OpsWorks monitoring view" %}
+{% expanded_img /images/2013-08-27-introduction-to-aws-opsworks/monitoring.png" title="OpsWorks monitoring view" %}

 We haven't tried it, but OpsWorks also offers a built-in [Ganglia layer](http://docs.aws.amazon.com/opsworks/latest/userguide/workinglayers-ganglia.html) that automatically collects metrics from each of your stack's instances.